Main entrance to Belgrade station, east side.

 Belgrade to Paris, Brussels & Amsterdam

-Option 1, using the sleeper train Lisinski from Zagreb to Stuttgart
+Option 2, using the sleeper train Lisinski from Zagreb to Stuttgart - currently involves a bus

-Option 2, by train to Zagreb, comfortable sleeper train to Zurich, then onward trains.
+Option 3, by train to Zagreb, comfortable sleeper train to Zurich, then onward trains - currently involves a bus

 The 'Lisinski' sleeper train from Zagreb to Munich, at Zagreb main station Sleeper compartment in the Croatian sleeping-car from Munich to Zagreb